 Why choose Lis as your keynote speaker?

 Lis is an experienced speaker, presenter and facilitator (see testimonials below).
-Her diverse professional (and personal) life has been dominated by her passion and commitment to understand, communicate and connect better with others, whatever their age, background or situation.
+Her personal and diverse professional life has been dominated by her passion and commitment to understand, communicate and connect better with others, whatever their age, background or situation.
 This enables her to create a fun, learning environment in which her audiences feel safe to entertain the possibility of change, either to their perspective or to their circumstances.

 Her speaking/presenting portfolio includes: